ztomaresUMD/tutorials/01_Basics/01_Basics.md

 > *Exercise*: Run this as a script or a notebook.

-> *Exercise*: In the same python script, initialize a new histogram using `hist`, with the same binning as the invariant mass histogram.
-Fill this histogram with a random sample of 1000 events from a falling exponential distribution with $\beta = 50$.
-Plot this histogram *stacked* with the $ee\to\mu\mu$ histogram from earlier.

-> *Hint*: `hist`'s [docs](https://hist.readthedocs.io/en/latest/) will be useful.
-You can use `numpy` to generate the random sample.
+> *Exercise*: Plot the histogram of the invariant mass.
+Make sure to select a nice x-range to center around the area of interest.
+Add a dashed black line at the value of $m_Z$, and put it in the legend.

 # Conclusion